DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_VoiceLan.md

 QoS QUEUING

-- If a NETWORK DEVICE receives messages FASTER than it can FORWARD them out of the appropriate INTERFACE, the MESSAGES are placed in the QUEUE
+- If a network device receives messages faster than it can forward them out of the appropriate interface, the messages are placed in the QUEUE
-- By default, the QUEUED MESSAGES will be FORWARDED in a FIRST IN FIRST OUT (FIFO) manner
+- By default, the QUEUED MESSAGES will be forwarded in a FIRST IN FIRST OUT (FIFO) manner
-    - Message will be SENT in the ORDER they are RECEIVED
+    - Message will be sent in the order they are received
-- If the QUEUE is FULL, new PACKETS will be DROPPED
+- If the queue is full, new packets will be dropped
 - The is called *tail drop*

 ![image](https://github.com/psaumur/CCNA/assets/106411237/15de2fcd-5711-4014-8185-9975b2ce8a0d)